What home buyers are looking for right now, and what

 Smartphone photos won’t cut it anymore.
 A well-presenting listing now includes drone footage, 30 or more magazine-quality photos, a 3D tour, a floor plan, and a property tour video.
 Especially tech savvy buyers may appreciate a more immersive experience using VR.
 Buyers expect to fully see the property before they visit it in person.

 It’s no longer the time to hold back hoping to tease buyers into wanting more info.
 Buyers know what they want, and they are increasingly marketing savvy.
 Include photos of the HVAC, the water heater, the pantry, and the laundry.
 Include information on energy efficiency and utility bills.
-Make sure the square footage is accurate and not exaggerated.
-Buyers expect realtors to be professionals, which means the more you can educate them on the home, the better.
+Make sure the square footage is accurate and not exaggerated because homebuyers want accurate measurements.
+They expect realtors to be professionals, which means the more you can educate them on the home, the better.